 A SAP appeal is a written request from a student submitted after aid is suspended.

 Please review the Appeal Financial Aid Suspension section for more information.

-During probation, which lasts one term, a student is expected to complete 100% of all courses with the minimum term GPA required by the SAP committee.
+During probation, which lasts one term, you are expected to successfully complete all courses and earn the minimum term GPA required by the SAP committee.

 If you successfully meet SAP at the completion of your probationary term, you will maintain your aid eligibility.

 If you are not meeting SAP at the completion of your probationary term, but met the probationary academic plan requirements, you will maintain your aid eligibility and continue onto Academic Plan 1 and, if needed, Academic Plan 2.
 During these two terms, your are eligible to receive aid if you continue to meet the requirements of your academic plan.
 By the end of the Academic Plan 2, you must meet the minimum SAP requirements or you will be suspended.